sCrypt-Inc/learn-scrypt-courses/en/course-03/lesson-01/chapter-10/README.md

 # Chapter 10: Summary

-Congratulations, you have a basic understanding of `sCrypt` and wrote a `TicTacToe` contract.
+Congratulations, you have completed the `TicTacToe` contract!

-If you want to know more about `sCrypt`, please go to the [documentation](https://scrypt.io/scrypt-ts) of `sCrypt`
+But no DApp is complete if users cannot interact with it.
+We are going to add a basic font-end for your contract powered DApp next.
+Note that app front-ends are ALSO written in TypeScript.

-If you want to complete the development of the Tic Tac Toe dApp, please continue to the next lesson "Learn how to integrate with the front end".
+If you want to know more about `sCrypt`, please go to the [documentation](https://scrypt.io/scrypt-ts).